 Day 1: Arrival + Explore Dublin

 The vast majority of people flying into Ireland end up in Dublin Airport.
 And so did we.
 Our flight landed at around 11 o’clock at Terminal 1.
 So our first quest was getting into Dublin.
-For more information, we wrote a seperate guide on How to get from Dublin Airport to the city centre.
+For more information, we wrote a separate guide on How to get from Dublin Airport to the city center.

 Where to stay